tmbrggmn/gosteam/README.md

 In order of importance:

-1. Add time-out support to the server query functions so that clients can avoid getting stuck when something goes wrong reading from the UDP connection
+1.  ~~Add time-out support to the server query functions so that clients can avoid getting stuck when something goes wrong reading from the UDP connection~~ (added since 29/09/2012)

 2. Add support for A2S_PLAYER server queries